Who We Are

 Spring Break Service Trips are week-long volunteer trips that allow Whitman students to focus on a particular social issue outside of the Walla Walla community.
 Participants volunteer with a primary social organization throughout the week, in addition to working with other non-profits.
 Students also have a chance to explore the area they visit.
 The groups often cook most meals together while housed in local churches.

 Trip destinations and themes vary from year to year.
-There are two spring 2017 trips: Refugees and Resettlement in Boise, ID as well as Wiyákitnaytùxt, or "Search for That to Bring Home" in Mission, OR with the Confederated Tripes of the Umatilla Indian Reservation.
+The spring 2018 locations are Walla Walla, WA, and the Confederated Tribes of the Umatilla Indian Reservation.

 Past Participant Reflections